SarahYousefH/AI-Job-Scheduling-Program/README.md

 ## 📖 Further Reading

-For a more detailed discussion on problem formulation and the test cases used to evaluate this system, please refer to the * [Link to full report](#)(Report_AI_Project.pdf) .
+For a more detailed discussion on problem formulation and the test cases used to evaluate this system, please refer to the * [[Link to full report](https://github.com/SarahYousefH/AI-Job-Scheduling-Program/blob/b0fb34a4b63c022411e951cd7f269172323c6343/Report_AI_Project.pdf)](#).